thobelacs/Contribute-to-OMP-Public-Repos/README.md

 ### If your company hasn't yet signed the agreement

-1. Open a PR e.g., against this repo that uses EasyCLA.
+1. Open a PR e.g., against this [file](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos/edit/main/Raise-a-PR-against-this-file.md) that uses EasyCLA.
 1. When blocked by the bot, follow the prompts and choose *Corporate*.
 1. Choose your company from the list.
 If it's not there, add it.
 1. Designate someone with signing authority (generally an officer or attorney, if in doubt ask your manager) to receive the DocuSign.
 This person is the *CLA Manager*.